HarrySolsem/JsonResume/contributing.md

 6. **Review Process** – Expect feedback from maintainers, be open to discussions, and refine changes as needed.

 ## Code Style & Best Practices
-- Follow the coding standards outlined in the `README.md` or project documentation.
 - Keep functions modular and well-documented.
 - Write meaningful comments where necessary.